Sansuiz/wenji/pages/1about.md

 permalink: /about/
 ---

-### Sansuiz's Anthology | 三嵗文集
+### Sansuiz's Anthology | 三歲文集

 Welcome to here, please allow me to introduce myself.
 First of all, I'm a book, as you can see, entitled "Sansuiz's Anthology".
-It's called the "三嵗文集".
+It's called the "三歲文集".
 In this book, there are a lot of random articles, some original and some read excerpts.

 References to the original text are for your own reading and study only. <br>
 In non-special cases, the author and other information will be indicated.